MailChimp Add On Documentation

 Once a list is connected, when a purchase is made the customer's purchase data is add to MailChimp.
 This data is used for MailChimp features such as using MailChimp to send receipts.
 Unless a customer opts in via checkout, they will be added as Transactional.
 This is based on MailChimp's and GDPR's best practices.

 In order for a customer to get subscribed, the customer has to opt-in to your mailing list via checkout.
 This applies to the newsletter option and per-product list/group option.
 For example, if we want to add customers that purchase our MailChimp extension to a List Group called MailChimp.
 The customer will need to opt-in to the Newsletter upon checkout.

 Per-product Mailing List Settings

-You can also subscribe customers to one or more MailChimp mailing lists you'd like a customer to be subscribed to when they purchase a specific product.
-Do this by going to the product edit screen and selecting the list(s) you wish customers to be added to in the "MailChimp" box.
+You can also choose one or more MailChimp mailing lists you'd like a customer to be subscribed to when they purchase a specific product.
+Do this by going to the product's edit screen and selecting the list(s) you wish customers to be added to in the "MailChimp" box.
 In this section, you can also select whether to subscribe customers to specific groups within the list.
 If a list has one or more groups, the group(s) will be shown as an additional checkbox that is indented below the main list name, like this:

 The per-product mailing list settings are separate from the default list setting you configured previously.
 The per-product mailing list settings do not output a checkbox anywhere or require that the customer opt into the mailing lists during checkout by checking the signup box that you configured previously in order to add customer's to the selected list/group.

 Syncing Sales Data

-If you install this extension when you already have customers, and you'd like to get past data into your MailChimp lists, you can use the batch importer.
-Go to Downloads → Tools and find the section labelled Send sales data to Mailchimp.
+If you install this extension when you already have customers, and you'd like to get past data into your MailChimp lists, you can use the Force Sync option.
+Go to Downloads → Settings → Extensions → MailChimp → Connected Lists and find the list you wish to sync.